Company formations Service in Senegal

 No. 1 company formations Agent in Senegal

-To form a company in Senegal, you should consider a budget of 1,000 - 1,500 EUR (excluding the company share capital).
+To form a company or company Incorporation in Senegal, you should consider a budget of 1,000 - 1,500 EUR (excluding the company share capital).

 There are several issues that need to be taken into consideration, to determine the exact costs of forming a business in Senegal, such as: